lab1092/blender-manual_ja/manual/render/freestyle/parameter_editor/line_style/color.rst

    Line Style Color's Material modifiers

-The :guilabel:`Material` color modifier alters the base color with a new one taken from the current material under the stroke.
+The *Material* color modifier alters the base color with a new one taken from the current material under the stroke.

 You can use various properties of the materials, among which many are mono-component (i.e. give B&W results).
 In this case, an optional color ramp can be used to map these grayscale values to colored ones.

-If used with the :guilabel:`Split by Material` option in the :guilabel:`Stroke` tab, the result will not be blurred between materials along the strokes.
+If used with the *Split by Material* option in the *Stroke* tab, the result will not be blurred between materials along the strokes.